Stargazing On A Budget – Make Your Very Own Astronomy Telescope!

 Mr Thompson is one of the most accomplished and well-known telescope makers of all time..
 I noticed that most of his work was available online with the exception of one of the most important pieces of work, ‘Making Your Own Telescope’.
 Even though it was first published in 1947, this book has the best telescope making information I have ever seen.

-In the 15 chapters, here's just a snippet of what is covered:
+In order to make your reading easier I convert the book chapters into web 21 chapters and here’s just a snippet of what is covered:

-The pitch lap°™this can be a bit dangerous, so you'll be shown the correct and safe way to do it.
+- The pitch lap¡ªthis can be a bit dangerous, so you’ll be shown the correct and safe way to do it.

-How to test, correct and polish°™at this stage you'll have to be very precise so as to get the mirrors just right.
+- How to test, correct and polish¡ªat this stage you’ll have to be very precise so as to get the mirrors just right.

 If this is the kind of information that you have been looking for, here’s the good news…